Zheng222/IMDN/README.md

 }

 @inproceedings{AIM19constrainedSR,
-  title={ AIM 2019 Challenge on Constrained Super-Resolution: Methods and Results}, author={Kai Zhang and Shuhang Gu and Radu Timofte and others}, booktitle={The IEEE International Conference on Computer Vision (ICCV) Workshops}, year={2019}
+  title={AIM 2019 Challenge on Constrained Super-Resolution: Methods and Results}, author={Kai Zhang and Shuhang Gu and Radu Timofte and others}, booktitle={The IEEE International Conference on Computer Vision (ICCV) Workshops}, year={2019}